umrlastig/laura-wenclik/README.md

 ## Copy the template into your repository

-Arrived here, you have the files of the repository branch gh-pages in a folder called "your_repo_name" (e.g. "qttruong_homepage" in the tutorial images).
+Arrived here, you have the files of the repository branch gh-pages in a folder called "your_repo_name" (following the template firstname-lastname, which is not the case in the image).
 You can check the folder on your computer, it should contain two files (LICENSE, and README.md).
 Now we are going to copy the template homepage into this folder.

 The easiest way to do this is the following:
 * Go to the [template repository](https://github.com/umrlastig/researcher_homepage/tree/gh-pages).